ncss-tech/nasis_training/README.md

 # NASIS Training
 This repo is for organizing and delivering NASIS training.
-Training cadre members can contribute and assemble ressources to use for NASIS basic training.
+Training cadre members can contribute and assemble resources to use for NASIS basic training.